dariodaich/pry-globs/README.md

 Unfortunately, it is not possible to fetch data for _$'_ and _$"_ because of the _ArgumentError_ within Pry.
 Pry parses an opening quote as an opening string quote.
-This can't be solved withing pry-globs, rather Pry should be patched.
-I am of the opinion that the fix isn't worth of someone's hour or two, or three...
+This can't be solved withing pry-globs.
+Instead, Pry should be patched.
+I am of the opinion the fix isn't worth of someone's hour or two, or three, or...

 ## Contributing

-As you can imagine, the hardest part was to fill the YAML file with all the data.
+As you can imagine, the hardest part was to fill the YAML file with the data.
 Mainly because it involved nontrivial research time.
-With that said, it is possible that you will bump in to a mistake here and there.
+With that said, it is possible you will bump in to a mistake here and there.
 If you: find one, wish to expand on the existing data, or add your own, feel free to do so.
 You will have my gratitude. :bow:

 Although the application is a small one, test suite exists.
-In case you add code and decide to open a PR, please add tests as well.
+In case you add code and decide to open a PR, write tests as well.

-If you decide to only add documentation to YAML file you don't have to add any tests.
+If you decide only to add documentation to YAML file you **do not** have to add tests.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).